Trump’s Technique for Dealing With Bad News Is to Create Confusion and Partisanship

 By Robert Reich / RobertReich.org

-Trump’s technique for dealing with bad news is to create enough confusion and partisanship to envelope it in dense fog.
+Trump’s technique for dealing with bad news is to create enough confusion and partisanship to envelop it in dense fog.

 Consider the most explosive news to come along in recent history – that the FBI has commenced an investigation of Trump aides to find out if they colluded with Russian agents to throw the election to Trump.